 Some businesses are allowing customers to pay by phone, while some are setting up e-commerce, so customers can buy online, then get their goods via in-store pickup, at curbside, or from a shipping or delivery service.
 While accepting card payments by phone or online may carry different fees than using a point-of-sale device, allowing customers to shop and pay however they’re most comfortable may help boost business.

 Businesses with brick-and-mortar locations might also go contactless in-store by using a POS system with near-field communication (NFC) technology.
 This means devices can communicate from a few inches apart so customers can place their smartphone, credit or debit card near your POS device to complete a transaction.
 There’s no contact required, and the process is encrypted for security.

 Your POS equipment may already have contactless technology that you’re not using.
 Look for the Contactless Symbol to check.

 If you don’t see the symbol, you may need to upgrade your device.
 Doing so won’t limit your customers to only use tap-and-go; they can still insert or swipe their cards.

-Action: Look for POS systems that enable contactless payments in addition to swipe and dip, since tap-and-go may help your business in this environment.
+Action tip: Look for POS systems that enable contactless payments in addition to swipe and dip, since tap-and-go may help your business in this environment.
 You can generally use these same systems to accept online payments, too.

-For service-based businesses who use billing
+For service-based businesses that use billing